Statement from Gary L. Roberts, DDS, President, American Dental Association

 The ADA shares the EPA’s goal of ensuring that dental amalgam waste is captured so that it may be recycled.
 The ADA originally commented on the draft regulation in February 2015.
 ADA representatives also met with the EPA and shared views and data as the process evolved.
 We commend the EPA for its consideration of the ADA’s comments.

 We believe this new rule—which is a federal standard—is preferable to a patchwork of rules and regulations across various states and localities.

-The ADA is in the process of reviewing the rule and background statement in detail, which is more than 90 pages in length, in order to develop practical resources which will be posted on ADA.org/RecycleAmalgam to aid member dentists with questions they may have regarding compliance.
+The ADA has reviewed the rule and background statement in detail in order to develop practical resources posted at ADA.org/RecycleAmalgam.
+These resources are designed to aid member dentists with questions they may have regarding compliance.
 In addition, ADA’s Business Resources has partnered with HealthFirst, a vendor that offers ADA member dentists special pricing on an amalgam separator device that will meet the federal regulatory requirements along with recycling services.

 Editor’s Note: Reporters are invited to follow the ADA on Twitter @AmerDentalAssn